-Please send all completed paperwork by the deadline and send or fax (920-832-7349) the physical form when it is complete.
+Please submit all completed paperwork/online files by the deadline and submit the physical form when it is complete.
 All paperwork submitted after the August 1 deadline for fall sports is subject to review before the student-athlete is allowed to participate.
 This means that the student-athlete may not be able to participate until 48 hours after all forms are received to allow for proper review.
 This is for the student-athlete's well-being.

 I sent my physical to Lawrence right before I came to school.
 My first practice is tomorrow and you still do not have it because it is in the mail, what do I do?

 You cannot practice until we receive your physical.
 We always advise you to BRING a copy with you if there is a chance we would not get it until after practice starts.
 Remember, as a first-year student, you will send your physical to Health Services and a copy to Athletic Training.

 Can I wait to get a physical in Appleton rather than in my hometown with my own doctor?